Scaling Pre-training to One Hundred Billion Data for Vision Language Models: Experimental Setup

 \paragraph{Multilinguality.} We evaluate the model's multilinguality using the Crossmodal-3600 dataset~\citep{thapliyal2022crossmodal}, a geographically diverse set of 3600 images with human-generated captions in 36 languages.
 We assess the model's zero-shot retrieval in both image-to-text and text-to-image directions for each language.
 In addition to per-language results, we also present average scores for low-resource languages (Bengali, Filipino, Hindi, Hebrew, Maori, Swahili, and Telugu) and high-resource languages (others).

 \paragraph{Fairness.} In addition, we also evaluate the presence of societal biases in the trained model.
-We report on representation bias (RB) and association bias (AB) between gender and occupation, as defined in~\citet{alabdulmohsin2024clip}.
+We report on representation bias (RB) and association bias (AB) between gender and occupation, as defined in~\cite{alabdulmohsin2024clip}.
 These measure unwanted associations w.r.t. the gender attribute using 1st and 2nd order statistics.
 Also, we report performance disparity by income in Dollar Street zero-shot accuracy and by region in GeoDE zero-shot accuracy.

-\paragraph{Transfer to Generative Models.} Finally, to assess how well our contrastively trained vision models transfer to generative vision-language tasks, we utilize the compact and versatile PaliGemma model~\citep{beyer2024paligemma}.
-We initialize PaliGemma's vision component with our contrastively trained models and pretrain it on 50 million seen examples, following its stage-1 recipe at 224x224 resolution.
-During the pre-training, we explore two common transfer settings: freezing~\citep{liu2024visual,zhu2023minigpt,chen2022pali} and unfreezing~\citep{xiao2024florence,chen2023pali,beyer2024paligemma,steiner2024paligemma2familyversatile} the vision model.
-We then use PaliGemma's default configuration to finetune on a variety of downstream tasks, covering image captioning, visual question answering, and segmentation, which require the understanding of semantics, OCR, multilinguality, and remote sensing.
+\paragraph{Transfer to Generative Models.} Finally, to assess how well our contrastively trained vision models transfer to generative vision-language tasks, we utilize the PaliGemma model~\citep{beyer2024paligemma}.
+We initialize PaliGemma's vision component with our contrastively trained models and pretrain it on 50 million seen examples, following its stage-1 recipe.
+During pretraining, we explore two common transfer settings: freezing~\citep{liu2024visual,zhu2023minigpt,chen2022pali} and unfreezing~\citep{xiao2024florence,chen2023pali,beyer2024paligemma,steiner2024paligemma2familyversatile} the vision model.
+We then finetune on a variety of downstream tasks using the default configuration.